RanjanPRS/App-CICD-Pipeline/README.md

 # App CI/CD Pipeline

 ## Description
 This CI/CD Pipeline automates software delivery from code to deployment.
 Jenkins orchestrates the process, integrating Maven for builds, SonarQube for code quality, and Trivy for image security.
-Docker containers are built and stored in Amazon ECR.
+Docker containers are built and stored in Docker Registry.
 Kubernetes clusters, managed with kubeadm, deploy the application.
 Prometheus and Grafana monitor system and website health.

 ## Tools Used
 - Jenkins